xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 be replaced, and second, the replacement word.
 Such details can be found in the Python documentation and become more familiar with time.

-In conclusion, we come to an operation central to any text analysis.
+In conclusion, we come to an operation central to any computational text analysis.
 To count the unique words as we did before, we need to divide up each line into words.
 We can then get rid of punctuation, make everything lower case to avoid duplication, and create a list of all words found in the novel.
-The list of all words is commonly referred to as "tokens" where the list of unique words gives us the "types".
+The list of all words is commonly referred to as "tokens" where the list of unique words gives us the "types."
 The type--token distinction is incredibly useful in stylistic analysis, for example.
 It can be used to build more complex models about the quality of writing for example, or about the age range of the intended audience.
-We expect sophisticated prose for adults to exhibit a high token-to-type ration.
+We expect sophisticated prose by adults to exhibit a high token-to-type ration.
 Children's literature uses a more limited vocabulary that repeats more often, giving us a lower ratio value.